R. J. Cutler: Early career

-1990s
+Filmmaking

-Cutler first turned to filmmaking as the producer of The War Room, a feature documentary directed by D. A. Pennebaker and Chris Hegedus that chronicles the inner workings of Bill Clinton’s 1992 presidential campaign.
+Cutler first turned to filmmaking as the producer of The War Room, a feature documentary directed by D. A. Pennebaker and Chris Hegedus that chronicles Bill Clinton’s 1992 presidential campaign.
 The War Room premiered at the Toronto International Film Festival in September 1993 and was subsequently screened at the New York Film Festival and the Berlin International Film Festival.
 It won the National Board of Review Award for Best Documentary and was nominated for an Academy Award for Best Documentary Feature.

-The War Room (1993) received widespread acclaim, holding a 96 percent approval rating on Rotten Tomatoes and earning praise as “a valuable time-capsule and a riveting study in the art of politicking.”
+The War Room (1993) holds a 96 percent approval rating on Rotten Tomatoes and earned praise as “a valuable time-capsule and a riveting study in the art of politicking.”
 In 2013, the Cinema Eye Honors presented The War Room with its Legacy Award, “intended to honor classic films that inspire a new generation of filmmakers.”

-In April 1996, Cutler and co-director David Van Taylor made A Perfect Candidate, a documentary following the U.S. Senate campaign of Lt.
-Col. Oliver North.
+In April 1996, Cutler and co-director David Van Taylor made A Perfect Candidate, a documentary following the U.S. Senate campaign of Oliver North.
 The film was released theatrically by Seventh Art Releasing and aired on the PBS series POV.
 It was nominated for an Emmy Award.
 In 2013, The Washington Post included both A Perfect Candidate and The War Room on its list of “Best Political Movies Ever.”